 Additional Costs and Information

-Your course is likely to include trips to attractions and community facilities which will require a contribution to the cost.
-In addition, some work experience options may need special safety equipment or uniforms.
-You can apply for financial help from the College, if this cost is going to be a challenge.
+Your course is likely to include trips to attractions and community facilities which will require you to contribute towards the cost.
+In addition, you may require special safety equipment or uniform for some work experience options.
+You may be eligible for financial help from the College to help meet these costs.

 What Could I Do Next?